kaby76/Antlr4BuildTasks/Readme.md

 with the latest version of Antlr, instead of using a version that is older.
 The environment variable JAVA_HOME must be set for the Java installation.
-The
-environment variable Antlr4BuildTasks set to the path of the jar file.
+The environment variable Antlr4BuildTasks set to the path of the jar file.
+Both of these variables are checked by the targets file for MSBuild/Dotnet build.

 This package is a Net Standard assembly and works on Linux or Windows.
+This package supports only Antlr4 grammars.

 To set grammar specific options for the Antlr tool, use VS2017 file properties or set the options in the CSPROJ file.

-This package supports only Antlr4 grammars.

 Language support in Visual Studio 2017 itself-- e.g. colorized tagging of the Antlr grammar, go to definition, reformat, etc.--